Notimatica/docs/troubleshooting-common.md

 {#resetting-notifications-permissions}
 ## Resetting notification permissions and cleaning cache

-If you still can’t get Web Push Notifications work then follow these ultimate guide to reset permissions and remove Notimatica’s background worker.
+If you still can’t get push notifications work then follow these ultimate guide to reset permissions and remove Notimatica’s background worker.
 Even if all settings are correct at the moment, they could be incorrect in the past and this may affect notifications now.

 ### Google Chrome (desktop)